Peer review guide

 • Training

 How experienced and confident are students in peer assessment?
 How will students be trained to assess their peers' work and provide feedback?
-At what point in the process does the training take place?
+At what point in the process does training take place?

 • Frequency and positioning